 Converting the George into dry mode is relatively straightforward.
 You just need to push the HepaFlo bag onto the inner suction tube, then attach the large TriTex filter.
 The whole process takes less than a minute.

-With that said, the fact that you need to convert to dry mode at all makes the vacuum a bit less convenient than “ready to go” vacuums, although this is inevitable when buying a multi-functional vac.
+With that said, the fact that you need to convert to dry mode at all makes the vacuum a bit less convenient than “ready to go” vacuums, although we think this is inevitable when buying a multi-functional vac.

-Once it’s ready to clean, the George does a decent job of vacuuming both carpets and hard floors.
+Once it’s ready to clean, we think the George does a decent job of vacuuming both carpets and hard floors.
 It’s also surprisingly effective at removing pet hair, although we still recommend buying the extra pet tool if your dog or cat sheds a lot.

 A downside is that the standard Numatic floorhead isn’t great for picking up larger debris.
 You might need to go over the same patch several times when clearing up spilt cereal or rice.
 It also doesn’t come with variable suction, which is a feature included with many other modern cylinder vacs.
 This can sometimes make it difficult to push.